DyCoke: Dynamic Compression of Tokens for Fast Video Large Language Models: MVBench Dataset

 \subsection{Brief Overview}

 To complement the illustration, we provide a brief description of the 20 tasks included in the MVBench dataset.
 The MVBench dataset focuses on evaluating the model’s temporal reasoning ability, spanning basic perceptual to advanced cognitive tasks across nine broad categories, including complex tasks such as action recognition, object localization, and scene transformation.
 Each task requires the model to handle dynamic changes in video sequences, compensating for the limitations in temporal understanding found in existing still-image tasks.
-For example, in the “action” task, the model must recognize action sequences, predict future actions, and make fine distinctions between similar actions to achieve a nuanced understanding of human behavior in videos.
-Additionally, MVBench includes tasks involving object interaction and state changes, such as determining whether an object is present in a video or identifying object position changes over different time periods.
+For example, in the “action” task, the model must recognize action sequences, predict future actions, and distinguish between similar actions to achieve a nuanced understanding of human behavior in videos.
+Additionally, MVBench includes tasks involving object interaction and state changes, such as determining whether an object is present in a video or identifying object position changes over different periods.
 The dataset also includes high-level cognitive tasks such as “counterfactual reasoning” and “episodic reasoning,” requiring the model to speculate on causality in complex situations and navigate based on an egocentric perspective.
+The 20 tasks in the \cref{tab:mvbench} are: AS (action sequence), AP (action prediction), AA (action antonymy), FA (fine-grained action), UA (unexpected action), OE (object existence), OI (object interaction), OS (object shuffle), MD (movement direction), AL (action localization), ST (scene transition), AC (action counting), MC (movement counting), MA (movement attributes), SC (state change), FP (fine-grained pose), CO (character order), EN (egocentric navigation), ER (episodic reasoning), and CI (counterfactual inference).